-This paper builds on concepts learned in MUSI 101 extending beyond the world of diatonic harmony into modes and the expressive realm of chromaticism.
-This paper also begins to explore the nature of musical organization and coherence, looking at a wide range of musical examples from both western art music (classical) and contemporary (rock) music traditions.
+This paper builds on concepts learned in MUSI 101, extending beyond the world of diatonic harmony into modes and the expressive realm of chromaticism.
+This paper also begins to explore the nature of musical organisation and coherence, looking at a wide range of musical examples from both Western art music (classical) and contemporary (rock) music traditions.
 It also contains a practical four-part harmony component.

 |Paper title||Materials of Music 2|

 |Domestic Tuition Fees (NZD)||$998.10|

 |International Tuition Fees (NZD)||$3,885.00|

 - Schedule C

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Information literacy,

 - Study materials will be handed out in the first class of each module.

 - This paper expands on material covered in MUSI 101.
 Students will gain: